Enterprise Risk Management (ERM): What It Is and Processes

 1. Governance and Culture

-It all starts at the very top, where governance really sets the overall tone for the whole organization.
-The board and senior management really need to be the ones championing a fully risk-aware culture, which helps ensure everyone truly understands their role in managing risk.
+Just like mentioned above, it starts with governance.
+Governance really sets the overall tone for the whole organization.
+The board and senior management need to unite and embrace a fully risk-aware culture, which helps ensure employee truly understand their role in managing risk.

 2. Strategy Focus and Objective Setting